tridactyl/tridactyl/readme.md

 - Why can't I use my bookmark keywords?

-Mozilla doesnt give us access to them.
-See issue #XXX <!-- fill me-->
+Mozilla doesn't give us access to them.
+See issue #73.

 - Why doesn't Tridactyl work on websites with frames?

 It should work on some frames now.
-See #XXX etc. <!-- -->
+See #122. <!-- expand -->

 - Can I change proxy via commands?

-No. #XXX
+No, this is a limitation of WebExtensions.

 - How do I disable Tridactyl on certain sites?

-You can't yet, see #XXX.
-The
+You can't yet, see #158.

 - How can I list the current bindings?

-There is no easy way, #XXX.
+There is no easy way.
+See #98.

 - Why doesn't Tridactyl work on some pages?
-(CSP)

- #112
+One possible reason is that the site has a strict content security policy.
+We can rewrite these to make Tridactyl work, but we do not want to worsen the security of sensitive pages, so it is taking us a little while.
+See #112.

-- How can I know which mode I'm in/have a statusline?
+- How can I know which mode I'm in/have a status line?

-Press `j` and see if you scroll down :) There's no status line yet, #XXX.
+Press `j` and see if you scroll down :) There's no status line yet: see #210.